-The report illustrates the practices and new tools that make movements possible.
-For each of the four practices listed below we discuss the strategies that funders and advocates can use to build movements, and the tactics that can drive these movements into effective campaign action.
+The report illustrates the practices and new tools that make movements possible, and discuss the strategies that funders and advocates can use to build movements and the tactics that can drive these movements into effective campaign action.

 - Identify issues, venues, and messages to change the common wisdom and improve public policy

 - Engage and commit ordinary citizens willing to lead and work through setbacks

 - Link issues and campaigns so the movement has tangible goals and a big, diversified vision